Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 6 Best Cameras For Photography - Black Friday 2024
+The 6 Best Cameras For Photography - Fall 2024

 Best Cameras For Photography

 There's no escaping video these days.
-Unless you're considering a wallet-breaking Leica or Hasselblad, it's almost impossible to find a camera released today without a video mode and advanced video features.
-Of course, those advanced hybrid cameras still capture great photos, but why pay more for features that you aren't going to use?
+Unless you're considering a wallet-breaking Leica or Hasselblad, it's almost impossible to find a camera released today without a video mode and increasingly advanced video features.
+Of course, those advanced hybrid cameras still capture great photos, but why pay more for features you aren't going to use?
 Thankfully, the upside of all these technological advancements is that most modern cameras can capture fantastic image quality.
 Taking quality images, however, comes down to the photographer wielding the camera.
-While video may be here to stay, there are still a wide range of options out there for those who prioritize photography, whether it's an older used model or one of the more photography-oriented hybrids on the market today.
+Video may be here to stay, but there are still a wide range of options out there for those who just want to focus on photography, whether it's an older used model or one of the more photography-oriented hybrids on the market today.

 We've bought and tested over 110 cameras in our lab, and below, you'll find our recommendations for the best cameras for photographers.
 If you're looking for something more specific, you can also check out our recommendations for the best cameras for low-light photography, the best cameras for portrait photography, or the best cameras we've tested overall.
 If you've found yourself here by accident and you're actually after a camera for videography, you'll want to look at our best video cameras instead.